Approximate Newton Methods: Main Results

-Second, Theorem~\ref{thm:univ_frm} makes it clear that the Lipschitz continuity of $\nabla^{2}F(x)$ is \emph{not necessary} for linear convergence and superlinear convergence of stochastic second order methods including Subsampled Newton method, Sketch Newton, NewSamp, etc. This reveals the reason why NewSamp can be used to train the smoothed SVM where the Lipschitz continuity of the Hessian matrix is not satisfied.
+Second, Theorem~\ref{thm:univ_frm} makes it clear that the Lipschitz continuity of the Hessian is \emph{not necessary} for linear and super-linear convergence of stochastic second order methods including Subsampled Newton method, Sketch Newton, NewSamp, etc. This reveals the reason why NewSamp can be used to train the smoothed SVM where the Lipschitz continuity of the Hessian matrix is not satisfied.
 The Lipschitz continuity condition is only needed to get a quadratic convergence or linear-quadratic convergence.
 This explains the phenomena that LiSSA\cite{agarwal2016second}, NewSamp~\cite{erdogdu2015convergence}, subsampled Newton with non-uniformly sampling \cite{xu2016sub}, Sketched Newton \cite{pilanci2015newton} have linear-quadratic convergence rate because they all assume that the Hessian is Lipschitz continuous.
 In fact, it is well known that the Lipschitz continuity condition of $\nabla^2F(x)$ is not necessary to achieve a linear or superlinear convergence rate for inexact Newton methods.

 Third, the unifying framework of Theorem~\ref{thm:univ_frm} contains not only stochastic second order methods, but also the deterministic versions.
 For example, letting $H^{(t)} = \nabla^2F(x^{(t)})$ and using conjugate gradient to get $p^{(t)}$, we obtain the famous ``Newton-CG'' method.
 In fact, different choice of $H^{(t)}$ and different way to calculate $p^{(t)}$ lead us to different second order methods.
-In the following sections, we will use this framework to analyze the local convergence performance of these second order methods in detail.